-Third person, limited narration is similar to omniscient except that the narrative describes the story from the main character's point of view.
-The reader only knows what the main character knows or perceives, and is privy only to the main character's thoughts and feelings.
+Third person, limited narration is similar to omniscient except that the narrator describes the story from the main character's point of view.
+The reader is only told what the main character knows or perceives, and is privy only to the main character's thoughts and feelings.
 Anything going on in the heads of other characters can only be inferred from what the main character perceives about them (their speech, actions, facial expressions, gestures, etc.).

 Third person, limited, is in many ways the gold standard of narration, offering a middle-ground between omniscient and first person narrative modes.

 First person narration is very common today.
 It's biggest advantage is how it dispenses with the narrator as the middle-man between the main character and the reader.
 In past tense, the main character tells his/her own story directly to the reader, who assumes the role of the main character's confidant.
 To the reader, this type of narration feels like sitting down privately with the main character as he or she tells you their life story.